-Parish and Town Councils, Schools, Academies and Academy Trusts can no longer apply to the scheme.
-Formally constituted PTA or other related fundraising groups can still apply for extracurricular activities or projects of wider community benefit.
+Parish and Town Council can no longer apply to the scheme.
+Schools/academies/PTA or other related fundraising groups can still apply for extra-curricular activities or projects of wider community benefit.
 The grants panel will not fund anything that they deem statutory provision or a cost that should be met through the education budget.